 - Community.
 Create camaraderie, make connections, and provide a source of advice, guidance, feedback, and market intelligence for a segment or market.

-If a company cannot easily articulate why it is doing an event, they should not be doing it.
+If a company cannot easily articulate why it is holding a marketing event, they should not be doing it.
 There are multiple objectives in play at any given event, and often it’s unclear which should be made primary and which should be secondary.
 This prioritization, or lack thereof, directly impacts the strategy but also influences how a company can and should measure and track event success.